Top Ten Ways Kids Ruin Christmas for Parents

 Two years ago I made a list about ways parents ruin Christmas for kids.
 What about the other way around?
 This list shows what ruins Christmas for the parents, done by the kids.

-This depends on the values of course.
-Some kids may just not enjoy certain things parents want them to enjoy for the holiday season, stuff like Christmas food, Christian traditions, etc.
+This depends on the values, of course.
+Some kids may not enjoy certain things parents want them to enjoy for the holiday season, like Christmas food, Christian traditions, etc.

 I used to do it a lot.
-I remember getting a jigsaw puzzle when I was 4, and for whatever reason, I threw a fit.
+I remember getting a jigsaw puzzle when I was four, and for whatever reason, I threw a fit.

-This shouldn't even happen, but I've seen it happen years ago at a December party with a friend, where he opened up two Christmas presents and got scolded for it.
+This shouldn't even happen, but I've seen it happen years ago at a December party with a friend.
+He opened up two Christmas presents and got scolded for it.
 I guess some kids can be impatient.

-Often one of the traditions on Christmas Eve is to bake cookies and have milk for Santa.
+Often, one of the traditions on Christmas Eve is to bake cookies and have milk for Santa.
 Hungry kids looking for snacks will end up eating these things.
-Shouldn't happen but can.
+It shouldn't happen, but it can.

 This one goes out to all the kids who had classes in music, arts, or drama.
-There's usually a school play or concert dedicated to Christmas time and parents do expect the best for their child in whatever role they have.
-If you do it poorly, kids, this ruins their holiday spirit.
+There is usually a school play or concert dedicated to Christmas time, and parents expect the best from their child in whatever role they have.
+If performed poorly, kids, this ruins their holiday spirit.

-This one depends if you are interested in Christmas decorations, whether for trees or for lights or whatever.
-Parents ALWAYS want their kids to learn how to help others, especially when they get older the parents may not be able to do a lot of things on their own and could use some help.
+This one depends on whether you are interested in Christmas decorations, whether for trees, lights, or whatever.
+Parents always want their kids to learn how to help others, especially as they get older.
+The parents may not be able to do a lot of things on their own and could use some help.

-This is a strange item but think about it.
-One Christmas they want a lot, and another they want a lot again.
-Another example is if kids want to watch the same Christmas movies over and over again, and the list goes on and on.
-Parents want each Christmas to be enjoyable, but also fun and unique.
+This is a strange item, but think about it.
+One Christmas, kids may want a lot, and another Christmas, they want a lot again.
+Another example is if kids want to watch the same Christmas movies repeatedly.
+The list goes on and on.
+Parents want each Christmas to be enjoyable but also fun and unique.

 Boy, how many times my sister has done that...